shubham1592/terminal-portfolio/README.md

 - **Projects**: Clickable project cards with animations
 - **Tech Stack**: Icons and categories styled in a retro grid
 - **Beyond Code**: Music, blog, hackathon, and personal fun facts
-- **Contact**: Interactive form with email functionality and hover-animated icons
+- **Contact**: Interactive form with EmailJS integration and hover-animated icons
 - **Smooth scrolling**: All navigation is smooth and fluid
 - **Fully responsive**: Optimized for all screen sizes
 - **Resume Download**: Direct download of PDF resume from Google Drive
 - **Quick Contact Access**: Instant smooth scroll to contact section from hero
+- **Static Site**: Zero backend dependencies, perfect for Netlify/Vercel deployment

 ## 🛠️ Tech Stack